We sell WordPress themes so naturally one question we repeatedly get from customers is…

 Automated spam is nothing new and since most WordPress sites allow commenting on at least blog posts, they become a target.
 Fortunately, there are simple measures that can be taken to keep this from becoming a massive problem.
-What follows is a two-fold approach that myself and others use to cut out nearly all spam with relatively little effort.
+What follows is a three-fold approach that myself and others use to cut out nearly all spam with relatively little effort.

 Go to Settings > Discussion and you’ll see all kinds of options WordPress has for cutting down on comment spam.
 What you see below are some default options that are very helpful, so I recommend sticking with them.